-Plantations already provide 91% of Australia TMs log production.
+Plantations already provide 91% of Australia's log production and are a carefully planned usage of land and materials.

-A higher proportion of harvested logs from plantations should be prioritised as saw and veneer logs, rather than exporting them as wood chips.
+A higher proportion of harvested logs from plantations should be prioritised as saw and veneer logs, rather than exporting them as wood chips

-Subsidising the logging of public native forests by the Forestry Corporation is non-competitive and distorts the market away from the more profitable softwood plantation industry.
+Subsidising the logging of public native forests by the Forestry Corporation is non-competitive and distorts the market away from the more profitable softwood plantation industry

 High-end and luxury native hardwood products should only be selectively harvested on private land and under strict conditions.
+These conditions should include generational regeneration under legislated and enforced laws.